 Susan E. Williams Associate Editor

-Susan Williams writes about spectacular science and technology and how it alters the way humans interact with their everyday lives.
-She explores experiments at the intersection of health care and technology, particularly around how mobile apps, games and sensory apparatus are changing the way we pay attention, understand, and make decisions about our bodies, emotions, and behavior.
-Susan received her BA in cultural anthropology from Columbia University and her MA in East Asian Culture, with an emphasis on Japan, from NYU.
+Susan E. Williams explores experiments at the intersection of health care and technology, particularly around how mobile apps, games and sensory apparatus change the way we pay attention, understand, and make decisions about our bodies, emotions, and behavior.
+Susan received her BA in cultural anthropology from Columbia University and her MA in East Asian Culture, with an emphasis on Japan, from New York University.
 She is on the board of Health 2.0 Seattle, and works (and believes) in social media communications for health care and science.

 Ben Maximilian Heubl Contributing Editor